oliviaguest/simulating-damage-in-networks/README.md

 # On Simulating Neural Damage in Connectionist Networks

-This is the codebase to go with the article:
+## Citation

+Please cite the journal article that goes with this code, if you use any part of this in your work:

-Guest, O., Caso A. & Cooper, R. P. (2020).
+> Guest, O., Caso A. & Cooper, R. P. (2020).
 On Simulating Neural Damage in Connectionist Networks.

 ## Requirements